jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Reef knot.** Use in place of double-slipped reef knot when you can do without a pretty bow.
-- **Double-throw reef knot.** Use in place of reef knot that won’t remain pressed against a convex surface.
+- **Double-throw reef knot.** Use in place of reef knot that won’t remain pressed against a convex surface, or when using stretchy rope.
 - **Reef knot in two bights.** Use in place of double-slipped reef knot for a semi-permanent bow.
 - **Double-slipped double-throw reef knot.** Use in place of double-throw